Ethical7919/Discord-Account-Generator/README.md

     - "pip3 install httpx==0.19.0"
     and "pip3 install httpx_socks"

-If you going to sell it, i want to tell you something -> "Do it by yourself, you stupid."
+If you're going to sell it, i want to tell you something -> "Do it by yourself, you stupid."

-Anyways thanks to SerlosX / Ryanz / Ethical / Larina
+Anyways thanks to SerlosX / Ryanz / Ethical

 If you want me help just add me on Discord --> Ryanz#7919